Skip to main content

 If you want more details, branding and customization than in the Standard Design, or if your event has more than 10% non-rectangular or rotated POIs, then it requires more work from the ExpoFP team to design such a floor plan.

-If you are not sure if you need Standard or Enhanced design or have any other questions, contact us via the chat button or send us an email at [email protected].
+If you are not sure if you need Standard or Enhanced Design or have any other questions, contact us via the chat button or send us an email at [email protected].

 How to send files